Africana Studies

 AFR 155 Introduction to Black Women’s Studies (4 Credits)

 This course examines historical, critical and theoretical perspectives on the development of Black feminist theory/praxis.
 The course draws from the 19th century to the present, but focuses on the contemporary Black feminist intellectual tradition that achieved notoriety in the 1970s and initiated a global debate on Western and global feminisms.
-Central to our exploration is the analysis of the intersectional relationship between theory and practice, and of race, to gender and class.
-We conclude the course with the exploration of various expressions of contemporary Black feminist thought around the globe as a way of broadening our knowledge of feminist theory. {S}
+Central to the exploration is the analysis of the intersectional relationship between theory and practice, and of race, gender and class.
+The course concludes with the exploration of various expressions of contemporary Black feminist thought around the globe as a way of broadening our knowledge of feminist theory. {S}

 Fall, Spring, Variable